SpeciesFileGroup/taxonworks/README.md

 Installation
 ------------

 TaxonWorks is a Rails 4 application using Ruby 2.0 and rubygems.
 It requires PostgreSQL with the postgis extension.
-The core development team is using [rvm] and [brew][9] to configure their environment on OS X.
+The core development team is using [rvm][16] and [brew][9] to configure their environment on OS X.

-Minimally, the following steps should get you going:
+Minimally, the following steps are required.
+If you have postgres installed skip to 3.

 1. Install Postgres and postgis.